Mount Royal Academy (New Hampshire): Background

-Mount Royal Academy is a private Catholic school nestled in the hills of New Hampshire's Dartmouth - Lake Sunapee Region.
-What began as an elementary school (Kindergarten through 8), has grown to include a preschool with three-and-four-year-old programs and a liberal arts college preparatory High School.
+Mount Royal Academy is a private Catholic school centrally located in New Hampshire's Dartmouth–Lake Sunapee Region.
+What began as an elementary school (kindergarten through 8th grade), has grown to include a preschool with three-and-four-year-old programs and a liberal arts college-preparatory high school.

 In 1994, a group of parents who wanted their children to receive an authentic Catholic education modeled after the classical liberal arts curriculum.
-After traveling on pilgrimage to St. Joseph's Oratory of Mount Royal, they resolved to found a private, independent school that was faithful to the Catholic church.
+After traveling on pilgrimage to Saint Joseph's Oratory of Mount Royal in Montreal, they resolved to found a private, independent school that was faithful to the Catholic church.

-More than 20 years later, Mount Royal Academy thrives.
+Over three decades, Mount Royal Academy has continued to thrive.
 A member of the National Association of Private Catholic and Independent Schools, it currently educates over 200 students in pre-k through grade 12.
-The school falls under the ecclesiastical authority of the bishop of Manchester, but the diocese neither oversees it nor funds it.
+The school falls under the ecclesiastical authority of the Bishop of Manchester, but the Diocese of Manchester neither oversees it nor funds it.

+The school has been recognized as a school of excellence by the Cardinal Newman Society.

+Niche.com has rated the school as the number-one private Catholic high school in New Hampshire.